franfurey/aquaViva/README.md

 # About
 AquaViva is an innovative project aimed at addressing one of the most important sustainable development goals and overall global humanitarian challenges of our time - the lack of access to clean water (SDG 6).
 To accomplish this, we are using cutting-edge machine learning models, trained on various datasets including satellite imagery, climatic variables, and geological features, to produce near real-time, high resolution maps of groundwater level.

 We believe that this tool has great potential to help communities mitigate water scarcity, monitor groundwater, and efficiently identify suitable sources of clean water.
 As such, we are committed to keeping our project open-source and free-to-use, and we welcome any contributors to build off of what we have done.
 This project is part of [NASA's Pale Blue Dot Visualization Challenge](https://www.drivendata.org/competitions/256/pale-blue-dot/), which shares our deep commitment to using technology for environmental and social good.
+As per challenge guidelines, all datasets and tools used were 100% open-source.

 **Created by Team Viva Aqua** | **Francisco Furey, Adam Zheng, Malena Vildoza, Malick Dieye (AKA Jay) 😊**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Data
+# Data
 The AquaViva project relies on a diverse array of datasets to train our machine learning models for predicting groundwater levels in Gambia.
 These datasets include measurements from wells, satellite imagery, climatic variables, and geological features, providing a comprehensive understanding of the factors influencing groundwater levels.

+1. **Data Collection:** First and foremost, we used GGIS to obtain piezometric (groundwater level) data from 2015-2022 for 36 wells distributed across Gambia.
+Then we gathered corresponding data for our 13 input variables (see <a href="#features">Features</a>), sourced from AρρEEARS, ClimateSERV, BGS, and GGIS (see <a href="#data-sources">Data Sources</a>).
+QGIS was also used to process hydrogeological region and topographical data.
+2. **Data Cleaning and Preprocessing:** We used Jupyter notebooks to manage the various data formats (.nc4, .nc, .csv), visualize/analyze the raw data, and account for missing/erroneous data using nearest neighbor algorithms and linear interpolation.
+3. **Data Integration:** Using pandas & geopandas, we merged datasets based on date, latitude, and longitude to form our primary dataset, with ~6300 rows.

-### Main Data Sources
+### Data Sources

-1. **[Global Groundwater Information System](https://ggis.un-igrac.org/) (GGIS)**: An interactive portal offering data on global groundwater resources.
-We use it to access piezometric data on 36 wells across Gambia, spanning 2015 to 2022, as well as data on hydrogeological regions.
+* **[Global Groundwater Information System](https://ggis.un-igrac.org/) (GGIS)**: An interactive portal offering data on global groundwater resources.
+We use it to access groundwater level data as well as data on hydrogeological regions.

-2. **[British Geological Survey](https://www2.bgs.ac.uk/groundwater/international/africanGroundwater/maps.html) (BGS)**: This research project by BGS focused on the resilience of African groundwater to climate change.
+* **[British Geological Survey](https://www2.bgs.ac.uk/groundwater/international/africanGroundwater/maps.html) (BGS)**: This research project by BGS focused on the resilience of African groundwater to climate change.
 We incorporate their depth to groundwater data, which classifies data into 6 categories (0-7, 7-25, 25-50, 50-100, 100-250, >250 meters) - significantly lower resolution & precision than our targets, but still potentially useful.

-3. **[Application for Extracting and Exploring Analysis Ready Samples](https://appeears.earthdatacloud.nasa.gov/api/?python#introduction) (AρρEEARS)**: We used this tool to extract various parameters such as NDVI, MIR, EVI, Elevation, Curvature, Drainage Density, and Slope.
+* **[Application for Extracting and Exploring Analysis Ready Samples](https://appeears.earthdatacloud.nasa.gov/api/?python#introduction) (AρρEEARS)**: We used this tool to extract various parameters such as NDVI, MIR, EVI, Elevation, Curvature, Drainage Density, and Slope.

-4. **[ClimateSERV](https://climateserv.servirglobal.net/help)**: A tool by SERVIR, NASA, & USAID that provides climatic and vegetation data.
+* **[ClimateSERV](https://climateserv.servirglobal.net/help)**: A tool by SERVIR, NASA, & USAID that provides climatic and vegetation data.
 We used the ClimateSERV API and wrote a Python library ([climateservAccess](https://pypi.org/project/climateservaccess/)) to gather soil moisture, evapotranspiration, streamflow, and precipitation data.

 ### Features
 | Datatype                                      | Description                                      | Data Source                                 | Resolution       |